mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Been a while, has it?"
 Fajro said once we got off.

 "Yes.
-At least a few ma'tova."
+I haven't been since Melna first became a fidelant."

 "The beauty of this place never changes.
 In Holrag, we call this place "The diamond of Palinan."